 During the times I spend doing fieldwork in Rio, I have written side stories about everyday life peculiarities.
 My idea is to reflect on “normal things” that happen in the Brazil I used to live in.

 Now I just arrived to Rio for the last fieldwork trip.
 So I decided to continue writing these notes.
-I have take these notes in 2012 and 2013 (they are here if you want to read them).
+I had taken these notes in 2012 and 2013.
 This year’s notes are below.

 28/05/14: after transfering trains from the diesel train (my hometown) to an electric train (in a place called Saracuruna), one sees lots of people selling all sorts of stuff in the wagons.
 One of the vendors today was selling pirate CDs.
 He used a portable microphone so he wouldn’t have to shout (the small loudspeaker hanged on his belt).
 He also carried a portable CD player so he could play samples of the songs in the CD he was selling.
 Then two women called him.
 They asked for the price of the CDs.
 They cost 2 reais (less than 1 euro).
 Then the women seemed to have asked how they could know the CD worked.
 The guy got one copy and started playing it for them.
 It worked fine.
 So the women bought one copy each.
 The guy went on trying to sell his stuff.
 The women seemed satisfied for getting those beautiful songs all compiled in one CD.